Jason Hallman + Stephen Stum

-Hallman and Stum, showing both Nationally and Internationally are a Pacific Northwest based artist duo, merge talent and vision to create multifaceted sculpture.
+Hallman and Stum, showing both Nationally and Internationally are a Pacific Northwest based artist duo, that merge talent and vision to create multifaceted sculpture.
 They find inspiration from patterns and gradients in the natural world.
-The duo merged their names Stum and Hallman to create Stallman.
+The duo also combined their names Stum and Hallman to create Stallman.
 While creating, one acts as the right side of the brain and the other the left.
 This union dissolves the boundaries of what is possible turning the ordinary into extraordinary.

-Canvas on Edge – Stallman is pioneering a new technique using paint and canvas as sculpture, naming this body of work Canvas on Edge.
+Canvas on Edge – Stallman is pioneering a new technique and new art form using paint and canvas as sculpture, naming this body of work Canvas on Edge.
 They are taking canvas and paint and giving it a creative edge.
-Now the canvas has the leading role, creating form, highlight and movement.
+Canvas has been given the leading role, creating form, highlight and movement.

 The cut edge of the canvas creates an elevated line drawing and when seen at an angle, fields of color emerge as your perspective to the piece changes.
 Each length of painted canvas is bonded to itself and to the background creating a rigid structure within the frame.
 The hue of the painted canvas reflects on the background creating a spectrum of color.
-By using reflecting light, pigment and structure they can multiply the hues and tones within each sculpture.
+By using reflected light, pigment and structure they multiply the hues and tones within each sculpture.

-Excavated Paintings – The paintings are layered one on top of the other, building up a timeline of acrylic geology.
-The landscape is then excavated and carved revealing layers and visions from the past.
+Excavated Paintings – Jason Hallman – My paintings are layered one on top of the other, building up a timeline of acrylic geology.
+The field is then excavated and carved revealing layers and visions from the past.
 Color and textures emerge from this archeological dig as I search for a new truth and create a new story.

 To inquire about custom work or to schedule an appointment email us: StallmanStudio@gmail.com